TelepracticeSkip to content Skip to main navigation

 The new advances in technology require updating the equipment as more efficient technologies emerge.

-Currently the Telepractice Suite consists of three therapy rooms that will be used for teleconferencing.
-The largest of the three adjacent rooms has a large flat screen monitor with associated computer connections to the internet and to the internal computer systems.
 All the Clinical Instructors have access to a laptop computer dedicated exclusively for telepractice services.
 These are laptop computers with touch screen and high resolution video cameras.
 The laptops function as a tablet and computer, to allow a model of services where the clinician has the ability to move and demonstrate any therapeutic technique or exercise instead of just sitting in front of the screen.

-The addition of a Telepractice Suite to the Mysak Clinic for Communication Disorders provides TC's students with a unique opportunity to gain experience with this new evidence-based method of providing services to various populations.
+The addition of a Telepractice services to the Mysak Clinic for Communication Disorders provides TC's students with a unique opportunity to gain experience with this new evidence-based method of providing services to various populations.
 It will also allow for clients in more rural areas, where services are limited, to have access to the expertise and knowledge of our Clinical Instructors.

 With the addition of the new equipment, projects in the areas of cleft palate, early intervention, feeding, and adult language and neurogenic disorders are being developed.